bitfinexcom/hypercore-logs/README.md

-                 negative it's considered from feed end                 [number] --end          feed read end, ignored in case if tail is specified, if negative it's considered from feed end                 [number]
+                 negative it's considered from feed end                 [number] --end          feed read end, ignored in case if tail is specified, if negative it's considered from feed end                 [number] --include      filter logs by Regular expression                      [string] --exclude      exclude logs by Regular expression, can be used along with "include" option                                  [string]
 ```

 ## Examples